Python3pkg/PITE_Project/README.md

-To use gui.py it have to be into one file with sf2rconverter then you just have to type down: python gui.py and select file inside the GUI to see three histograms which we are getting now from sf2rconverter(two histograms into different angles and the superposiotion of them).
+To use gui.py it have to be into one file with sf2rconverter then you just have to type down: python gui.py and select file inside the GUI to see three histograms which we are getting now from sf2rconverter(two histograms for different angles and the superposiotion of them).
 It is of course just a basic part of our project we are waiting for feedback.